kylephillips/favorites/readme.txt

 = 2.0.2 =
 * Option added to use a css/html loading indicator in place of an image.
 Additional filters added for theme use.
+* Shortcode option added to the favorites list "user_favorites" for including the post thumbnail.
+To include the thumbnail, pass the option include_thumbnails="true".
+To specify a thumbnail size, pass it in as an option: thumbnail_size="thumbnail".
+* Shortcode option added to the favorites list "user_favorites" for including the post excerpt.
+To include the excerpt, pass the option include_excerpt="true".
+* Filters added for the list thumbnail and list excerpt.
+See plugin documentation for names and parameters.

 = 2.0.1 =
 * Javascript callback functions have been deprecated in place of events.
 Deprecated functions will be removed in version 2.0.
 Please see the plugin documentation on using the new events